Liam McBean

 While senior listed at Richmond in 2015, McBean was awarded the Jim 'Frosty' Miller Medal as the VFL Leading Goal Kicker in matches played for the club's reserve side.
 He kicked 42 goals for the season and tied with two others for the award.

 At the conclusion of the 2016 season, he was delisted by Richmond.

-In 2017, McBean played for Glenelg in the SANFL.
+In 2017, McBean joined Glenelg in the SANFL.
 He stepped away from the club in 2018 to travel overseas.
-He returned to Glenelg for the 2019 season and started with a bang against the Adelaide reserves.
-He played against Adelaide listed player Darcy Fogarty and kicked a game high 9 goals.
+He returned to Glenelg for the 2019 season and started with a bang against the Adelaide reserves kicking a game high 9 goals.